net-daemon/netdaemon/docs/docs/Getting started/2_basics.md

 ## Create new app

-Automations in NetDaemon is created in apps.
+Automation in NetDaemon is created in apps.
 All apps inherit from the base class `NetDaemonApp`.

 All apps have to implement and override the function: